tatecarson/chance-airports/docs/index.md

 # Deploying with Docker

-This page contains an introduction to Docker and instructions for employing a Dockerized appication to hyper.sh.
+This page contains an introduction to Docker and instructions for employing a Dockerized application to hyper.sh.

 * [Docker Resources](docker-resources.md)
 * [Docker Deployment options](docker-deployment.md)